xRaisenx/aichatbot/feedback.md

         *   **Gibberish Handling ("asdfjkl;"):** `ai_understanding` ("gibberish input") not matching direct route response ("Unable to understand the query"), `advice` missing "more details".
         *   **Fallback Logic / Specific Attribute Query ("Any good eye creams for dark circles?"):** `ai_understanding` missing "dark circles", `product_card` expected `true` but got 10 `complementary_products`.
         *   **Complex Search (vegan, cruelty-free serum under $100):** Similar to price filter issues.
-        *   **Set/Combo Counts:** "Skincare set for dry skin" (expected 3, got 10), "combo with cleanser and toner" (expected 2, got 1).
+        *   **Set/Combo Counts:** "Skincare set for dry skin" (expected 3, got 0) and "combo with cleanser and toner" (expected 2, got 1).
         *   **Follow-up Clarification ("Is that moisturizer part of a kit?"):** `advice` missing "kit".
 *   **Conclusion for this Session (May 11):**
     *   The requested UI/UX enhancements and associated backend/type changes were successfully implemented.
     *   The codebase remains lint-free and builds correctly.
-    *   Simulation tests highlight that the core challenge remains LLM's interpretation of nuanced instructions, especially regarding `requested_product_count`, price filters, and specific entity extraction.
+    *   Simulation tests highlight that the core challenge remains LLM's inconsistent interpretation of nuanced instructions, especially regarding `requested_product_count`, price filters, and specific entity extraction.
     *   The next major focus will be on intensive LLM prompt engineering to address these failing test cases and to instruct the LLM to provide the new `product_matches` data with reasoning.

 ---

 ## Session Summary & Iterative Refinement (May 10, 2025 - End of Session)

-This session focused on achieving a 100% pass rate for `simulate-chat.ts` by addressing multiple failing test cases.
+This session focused on achieving a 100% pass rate on `simulate-chat.ts` by addressing multiple failing test cases.
 This involved iterative changes to system prompts, API logic, and utility functions.

 *   **Key Changes Implemented This Session:**
     *   **Product Price & Description Formatting (`app/api/chat/route.ts`):**